December 22, 2017

 The abdominal cavity gives us support for our organs and doesn’t just provide us with nice looking abs so we want to develop strength on stabilizers of those tissues.

-Start here: Exercises that are in pushup position, otherwise known as prone, are going to be the ideal place to start.
-Reason being that your stomach drops down in that position and gravity assists you in feeling if you’re properly pulling your stomach in or not.
-Start on all fours and working on stabilizing with fewer limbs on the body.
-An example of this is the classic bird dog exercise.
+Exercises that are in pushup position, otherwise known as prone, are going to be the ideal place to start.
+Reason being that your stomach drops down in that position and gravity assists you in feeling if you're properly pulling your stomach in or not.

-Add Variety: Exercises like TRX or Suspension trainer pushups are going to be fantastic core exercises and single leg exercises like lunges and step up are going to be essential in helping generate fatigue without loading the abdominal wall in a risky way.
-You’ll want to avoid heavy squats and front-loaded weights.
+Exercises like TRX or Suspension trainer pushups are going to be fantastic core exercises and single leg exercises like lunges and step up are going to be essential in helping generate fatigue without loading the abdominal wall in a risky way.
+You'll want to avoid heavy squats and front-loaded weights.

-Mind the Pelvis: Strengthen your inner thighs.
+Strengthen your inner thighs.
 Inner thigh muscles directly connect to the pubic bone.
 The stronger the outside of the hips get with weak inner thigh muscles the more the pelvis starts to splay and pull open.
 We want to avoid this and wide stance lower body exercises like sumo deadlifts and wide stance squats and replace them with single leg deadlifts and split squats.

 SUCCESS STORIES